trustedanalytics-ng/platform-wiki/Platform-Administration/administration_manageorgsusers.md

 >This only deletes the user from the organization; their user account still exists at the platform level.

-For in depth specifications see [TAPUserManagementDocumentation.docx.pdf](/pdfs/TAPUserManagementDocumentation.docx.pdf)
+For in depth technical specifications, see [TAPUserManagementDocumentation.docx.pdf](/pdfs/TAPUserManagementDocumentation.docx.pdf)